First vaccine doses distributed by Covax land in West African nation of Ghana

 The West African country of 31 million was selected as the first recipient after sending a rollout plan to Covax proving its health-care teams and cold chain equipment were ready to support a quick distribution.

-Other nations across West Africa are expected to soon receive similar shipments from Covax.
+Other nations across West Africa are expected to soon receive similar Covax shipments.

 The doses touching down in the capital, Accra, come from the Serum Institute of India, the world’s largest vaccine manufacturer.